U of T Financial Planning Calculator

 As soon as you have acquired a small pool of savings ($500 or more) to cover contingencies, start working immediately on paying off any accumulated debts.
 Credit card debt takes priority over student debts as it usually charges very high interest rates.
 Keep in mind that you can often consolidate credit card debt by taking out a personal loan from your bank at a much lower rate of interest.

 Keep in mind that you must begin payments on your student loan six months after your last day of full-time study.
 This can be of great significance if you do not find employment immediately after graduation.
-If you are not able to make payments when the time arrives, contact the Enrolment Services office (172 St. George Street) to pick up the forms necessary to apply for interest relief, and contact the bank branch where you negotiated the loan in order to make payments.
+If you are not able to make payments when the time arrives, contact the University Registrar’s Office office to pick up the forms necessary to apply for interest relief, and contact the bank branch where you negotiated the loan in order to make payments.

 Your bank can also give you information about income-sensitive and extended-repayment plans.
 Do everything you can to avoid becoming delinquent or defaulting on your student loans; otherwise, your credit report could be damaged, which could affect your ability to rent a home or even land jobs.